valr300/WebApiCoreRental/README.md

 	sudo vi /etc/nginx/sites-available/default

-add these line in the server{} definition ( the Http 80 section only will be enough, as the server will only be accessed locally, change YOURPORT by the Port number you want your service to run, you will also want these port to be closed from outside, ie do not open them for the outside world, they will be access from localhost only)
+add these line in the server{} definition ( the Http 80 section only will be enough, as the server will only be accessed locally, change YOURPORT by the Port number you want your service to run, usualiy something like 5000, 5010 etc.. you will also want these port to be closed from outside, ie do not open them for the outside world, they will be access from localhost only)

        location /RU/ {
                     proxy_pass         http://localhost:YOURPORT;